Assistant Professor of Mechanical Engineering

 Current Classes Taught

 Hannah Stuart received her BS in Mechanical Engineering from the George Washington University in 2011.
 She then completed her MS and PhD in Mechanical Engineering at Stanford University in 2013 and 2018 respectively.
+She is an NSF CAREER and NASA Early Career Faculty grant recipient.

 Professor Stuart’s research interests include: Dexterous manipulation; Bioinspired design; Soft and multi-material mechanisms; Skin contact conditions; Tactile sensing and haptics.